henland-community/community-vote/README.md

 ### Public nodes
 - a list from the Taquito team https://tezostaquito.io/docs/rpc_nodes/

-Developed with the help of [TzConnect](https://github.com/tzConnectBerlin) and Hicathon
+Originally developed with the help of [TzConnect](https://github.com/tzConnectBerlin) and Hicathon for hicetnunc